The Feast of Tabernacles is a Joyous Occasion!

 We can celebrate the Feast of Tabernacles, because it speaks of our Messiah!
 It reminds us of what He has done and what He WILL DO.

-Join us for our Feast of Tabernacles Celebration Dinner this Sunday, September 30th from 3:30 - 6:30 pm.
+Join us for our Feast of Tabernacles Celebrations.
+You choose your date and time.
 Click here for more information.

 Click here to receive our newsletter.